dzpwl/starttiles/README.md

 - Add and modify bookmarks
 - Option to limit to a single page
-- Pre-configured or fully customized olorschemes
+- Pre-configured or fully customized colorschemes
 - Tiled or list style display
   + Tile layout: Modify order and size of tiles for bookmarks and widgets
   + List layout: Display widget info as pure text, single vs multi column